watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

    * Collects link-state including SRv6 locator, prefix, behavior, and delay.
    * Calculates and provisioning SR Policies.
    * Applies SR Policies to each flow by provisioning flow classification rules.
-* Management Plane: maintenances and monitors of SRv6 services and devices
+* Management Plane: deploys and monitors network functions and devices.
-   * Manages the provisioning of service segments to SR-aware functions.
-   * Monitors and deploys network functions.
+   * Setups network functions.
-   * Manages hypervisor resources.
    * Collects metrics of devices, network functions, and SFC services.
 * Application Plane: provides APIs for users to use a control and management plane.
    * Provide an interface to operators or customers.